MyLadyK/SimpsonsCards/README.md

 - **Manual Request Management:** Remove accepted or rejected exchange requests from your profile manually
 - **Navigation:** Quick access to About Us and FAQ sections from the main menu
 - **Full English UI:** All user-facing text, documentation, and comments are in English
+- **Exchange History:** Collapsible section in the user profile that displays all accepted, rejected, and archived requests along with the card you received and the user you traded with.
+Requests are archived instead of deleted for full traceability.

 ## Tech Stack